PatCH0816/caption-driven-xai/doc/source/80_conclusion.md

 - Treat cosine similarity as the loss function value for a minimization problem to not just detect a bias, but optimize an existing model using captions.
 - Moving window over image while observing the similarity score to locate an object.
 Or apply segmentation first, then CLIP.
 - Find cosine similarities near 0 and 1 (usual range between 0.1 and 0.35)
+- "Smilarity" is now defined as sum of large products.
+6*6 + 3*3 is the same as 4*4 + 5*5, but they are definitely not similar.

 <!-- The greatest deception men suffer is from their own opinions.
 Leonardo da Vinci -->